 Ground zero for all who enter Gun Fu is familiarization with your essential nature.

-is only one you, you re special!".
-By this, he meant you were important for what and who you are, and need not feel lacking or deficient in any way.
-He knew in our society with the universe of social norms and
+"There is only one you, you re special!".
+By this, he meant you were important for who and what you are, and need not feel lacking or deficient in any way.
+He knew in our society with the universe of social

-pressures, lies the ubiquitous drive to compare yourself to others.
-Along with that drive is the implied conclusion that all too frequently you come up short.
+norms and pressures, lies the ubiquitous drive to compare yourself to others.
+Along with that drive is the implied conclusion you all too frequently come up short.

-teachings of Master Archibeque, or his Black Belts, but rather from a seed within you.
+the teachings of Master Archibeque, or his Black Belts, but rather from a seed within you.
 Imbedded within that seed, your essential nature exists in its full potential.
-Archie understood the significance of each person s
+Archie understood the significance of each

-essential nature and emphasized you must always know what that nature is, in order to be true to it.
-This meant even to the point of building your martial art around that essential nature, rather than copying others, or
+person’s essential nature and emphasized you must always know what that nature is, in order to be true to it.
+This meant even to the point of building your martial art around that essential nature, rather than copying

 We have stated elsewhere (in the Gun Fu philosophy section) that Gun Fu requires a solid moral foundation, and complete commitment to the highest

-philosophies and arts, culminating in vows of poverty, humility, and service as he matured in the art of Gun Fu (Yeah...I know...humility???....matured???, the poverty part I m sure you accepted.).
+philosophies and arts, culminating in vows of poverty, humility, and service as he matured in the art of Gun Fu (Yeah...I know...humility???....matured???, the poverty part I m sure you were OK with).

 teachers understood reality to consist essentially of the self, and its broad relationship to the world about us, including other entities, goings on, and the material of existence.
 Both further understood the